Nil-Store/nil-store/metaspec-v2.md

 `MetaShard := { du_id, shard_index, payload, sig_SP }`

-- `payload` encodes that SP’s share of the sliver‑commitment vector (and per‑sliver nilhash/KZG commitments as needed).
+- `payload` encodes that SP’s share of the sliver‑commitment vector (and per‑sliver KZG commitments as needed).
 - `sig_SP` binds the shard to `du_id` and `shard_index`.
 - All `MetaShard.payload` chunks are Poseidon‑Merkleized to form `meta_root` recorded in Deal metadata (§3.2).